Over their reproductive years, women come to expect a certain degree

 prepare the lining of the uterus (endometrium) with a thick, lush layer

 to receive a fertilized egg.
-These hormones peak approximately 7-10 days
+These hormones peak approximately seven to

-after ovulation.
+10 days after ovulation.
 If pregnancy does not occur, the lining sheds.
-Thus, a

 What is Perimenopause?

-Perimenopause is a transitional time 3-5 years prior to menopause that
+Perimenopause is a transitional time three to five years prior to

-is usually characterized by a change in the normal menstrual cycle.
-The
+menopause that is usually characterized by a change in the normal

-thicken.
-Without progesterone to oppose the estrogen, the lining will
+uterine lining to thicken.
+Without progesterone to oppose the estrogen,

-continue to build-up; and breakthrough bleeding can result.
-This
+the lining will continue to build-up; and breakthrough bleeding can

-abnormal, thickening of the endometrium is called hyperplasia, and in
+result.
+This abnormal, thickening of the endometrium is called

 Evaluating Perimenopausal Bleeding